athampy-vcc/AJ-s-Personal-Repos/cybersecurity/Epics-Issues-handling/CIS/Final/ADR.md

 ### Option 5: CIS Benchmark Versions v4.0.0 - v5.0.0
 * Latest available versions, but combining first-time control deployment with aggressive benchmark targeting increases delivery risk during initial phase.
 * For both 4.0 & 5.0 Database services are not directly covered under foundational benchmark for Azure.
+It has been relocated from CIS Foundational official benchmark, which is not available in Prisma.

 ## Recommendation Rationale